loda-lang/loda-programs/programs/oeis/list1.md

 * [A081609](http://oeis.org/A081609) ([program](081/A081609.asm)): Number of numbers <= n having at least one 1 in their ternary representation.
 * [A081610](http://oeis.org/A081610) ([program](081/A081610.asm)): Number of numbers <= n having at least one 2 in their ternary representation.
 * [A081611](http://oeis.org/A081611) ([program](081/A081611.asm)): Number of numbers <= n having no 2 in their ternary representation.
+* [A081623](http://oeis.org/A081623) ([program](081/A081623.asm)): Number of ways in which the points on an n X n square lattice can be equally occupied with spin "up" and spin "down" particles.
+If n is odd, we arbitrarily take the lattice to contain one more spin "up" particle than the number of spin "down" particles.
 * [A081625](http://oeis.org/A081625) ([program](081/A081625.asm)): a(n) = 2*5^n - 3^n.
 * [A081626](http://oeis.org/A081626) ([program](081/A081626.asm)): 2*6^n-4^n.
 * [A081628](http://oeis.org/A081628) ([program](081/A081628.asm)): a(n) = 2*(-1)^n - (-5)^n.